cbirdlab/database_beacon_collections/protocol_organization.md

 * Shelve by **family (alphabetical)**, then by **box sequence**.
 * Record `location_to` on the template (e.g., **Aisle 2, Bay B, Shelf 3**).
-* Return the completed **Lot Audit Template CSV** for that family to the master tracking folder.
+* Return the completed **Lot Audit Template ** for that family to the master tracking folder.

 ---